Campaigns and Programs

-Campaign Description: This campaign will build the people’s power and engagement to advance and secure a transformation of the East Bay Energy System through the development of resilience hubs in the East Bay for the most impacted residents through developing microgrids.
+Campaign Description: This campaign will build the people’s power and engagement to advance and secure a transformation of Alameda & San Joaquin County communities through the development of resilience hubs for the most impacted residents through developing solar & battery storage + other non-energy resilience needs such as grant funding.

-AVA Community Energy Description: East Bay Clean Energy is a community choice aggregation that enables democratic participation ( although it is still a work in progress for more democratic participation).
-This agency is the decision-making body and is financially responsible for taking action to finance a resilience hub.
+Ava Community Energy Description: is a community choice energy agency model that enables democratic participation.
+This agency is the decision-making body and is financially responsible for taking action to resource resilience hubs.

-Clean Power to the People Workshop Series and Gatherings
+Clean Power to the People Workshops & Gatherings

 Program Description: The Clean Power to the People Workshop Series educates and informs community organizations and leaders on relevant energy justice and democracy topics.
 It is an opportunity to encourage and foster relationship-building between frontline community organizations that have yet to be activated in energy democracy.
 This program also connects local work with statewide and national work.
 Workshops can be in person or virtual.

-Program Incentives: The incentive for community organizations to participate is to provide community members with access to resources on bill savings and other financial relief programs.
+Program Incentives: The incentive for community organizations and community leaders to participate is to provide community members with language and layfriendly information about clean energy solutions that provide community benefits.
 This is an opportunity to put democracy in action, vocalize actions and advocate for policies that reduce pollution build energy and climate resilience.

-Gatherings and Convenings: We know gatherings and convenings in a post-covid environment must prioritize safety for our most vulnerable community members.
-We value the power of collective gathering and networking and strategizing, bringing advocates together.
-The Clean Power and Healthy Communities conference brought hundreds of local leaders together to advocate for energy democracy.
+Gatherings and Convenings: We value the power of collective gathering and networking and strategizing, bringing advocates together.
+The Clean Power and Healthy Communities conference brought an intersection of hundreds of local leaders together to advocate for energy democracy to bring Clean Power to the People.

 Defending Energy Democracy